twolfson/twolfson.com-scripts/README.md

 This was created to provide a dotfiles-like setup that documents my personal server setup.

 ## Breaking changes in 3.0.0
-We've dropped Vagrant, Chef, and scripted bootstrapping support.
+We've dropped Vagrant, Chef, and scripted bootstrapping.

-We're keeping Serverspec to ensure server integrity and have moved to runbooks for documenting setup.

-We don't touch this server often, but whenever we want to, we find iteration slow and difficult.

-i.e. Versioning is too brittle, commands change upon upgrading, deploying/testing requires a feedback loop.
+As the replacement, we've moved to runbooks, which are easier to maintain over sparse iteration cycles.

+i.e. There was always a slow ramp-up period for how things worked, deploying/testing has a slow feedback loop, and when something is upgraded, there can be a large cascade of changes necessary (which becomes cumbersome with the slow feedback loop).

-We believe this means we've overinvested in automation, and instead believe divesting will lead to faster results.
+In short, we overinvested in automation, and believe divesting will lead to faster results.

 For more reading, please see: https://twolfson.com/2022-07-30-startup-time-investing-operational-processes